GemeenteNijmegen/component-library/README.md

 ```

 The type must be changed, removed or added.
 The component must match the component folder/file name, and then a description of the change.

-Changelog entries within the unreleased folder will then get compiled into `docs/03-Changelog.md` when they are merged into a release/x branch.

 ## Production build